LiajuX/GoStack-GithubExplorer/README.md

 <br>

-💻 Run the following commands to execute it:
+💻 Execute the following commands to run the application:

 ````zsh